-1. Name of the Appointed Actuary 1 Last First Mid 2.
+1. Name of the Appointed Actuary Last First Mid 2.
 The Appointed Actuary's relationship to the Company Enter E or C based upon the following: E if an Employee of the Company or Group C if a Consultant 3.
-The Appointed Actuary's Accepted Actuarial Designation (indicated by the letter code): F if a Fellow of the Casualty Actuarial Society (FCAS) A if an Associate of the Casualty Actuarial Society (ACAS) S if a Fellow of the Society of Actuaries (FSA) through the General Insurance track , M if the actuary does not have an Accepted Actuarial Designation but is approved by the Academy's Casualty Practice Council.
-O for Other 4 4.
+The Appointed Actuary's Accepted Actuarial Designation (indicated by the letter code): F if a Fellow of the Casualty Actuarial Society (FCAS) A if an Associate of the Casualty Actuarial Society (ACAS) S if a Fellow of the Society of Actuaries (FSA) through the General Insurance track M if the actuary does not have an Accepted Actuarial Designation but is approved by the Academy's Casualty Practice Council.
+O for Other - 4.
 Type of Opinion, as identified in the OPINION paragraph.
 Enter R, I, E, Q, or N based upon the following: R if Reasonable I if Inadequate or Deficient Provision E if Excessive or Redundant Provision Q if Qualified.
 Use Q when part of the OPINION is Qualified.
-N if No Opinion 5.
-Materiality Standard expressed in U.S. dollars (used to Answer Question #6) \$ 6.
+N if No Opinion - 5.
+Materiality Standard expressed in U.S. dollars (used to Answer Question #6) \$ - 6.
 Are there significant risks that could result in Material Adverse Deviation?
-Yes[] N o [] Not Ap plicable [] Statutory Surplus (Liabilities, Surplus and Other Funds page, Col 1, Line 37) \$ 8.
+No [] Not A 1 oplicable [] 7.
+Statutory Surplus (Liabilities, Surplus and Other Funds page, Col 1, Line 37) $$ \$ 8.
 Anticipated net salvage and subrogation included as a reduction to loss reserves as reported in Schedule P (should equal Part 1 Summary, Col 23, Line 12 1000) \$ 9.
-Discount included as a reduction to loss reserves and loss adjustment expense reserves as reported in Schedule P 9.1 Nontabular Discount [Notes, Line 32B23, (Amounts 1, 2, 3 & 4)], Electronic Filing Cols 1, 2, 3, & 4 \$ 9.2 Tabular Discount [Notes, Line 32A23, (Amounts 1 & 2)], Electronic Filing Col 1 & 2 \$ 10.
-The net reserves for losses and loss adjustment expenses for the Company's share of voluntary and involuntary underwriting pools' and associations' unpaid losses and loss adjustment expenses that are included in reserves shown on the Liabilities, Surplus and Other Funds page, Losses and Loss Adjustment Expenses lines \$
+Discount included as a reduction to loss reserves and loss adjustment expense reserves as reported in Schedule P 9.1 Nontabular Discount [Notes, Line 32B23, (Amounts 1, 2, 3 & 4)], Electronic Filing Cols 1, 2, 3, & 4 9.2 Tabular Discount [Notes, Line 32A23, (Amounts 1 & 2)], Electronic Filing Col 1 & 2 s s

-11. the C the L tet reserves for losses and loss adjustment expenses that ompany carries for the following liabilities included on iabilities, Surplus and Other Funds page, Losses and Adjustment Expenses lines 11.1 Asbestos, as disclosed in the Notes to Financial Statements (Notes, Line 33A03D, ending net asbestos reserves for current year) Electronic Filing Col 5 \$ 11.2 Environmental, as disclosed in the Notes to Financial Statements (Notes, Line 33D03D, ending net environmental reserves for current year), Electronic Filing Col 5 s 12.
-The total claims made extended loss and loss adjustment expense, and unearned premium reserves (Greater than or equal to Schedule P Interrogatories) total claims made extended loss and loss adjustment use, and unearned premium reserves (Greater than or 12.1 Amount reported as loss and loss adjustment expense reserves \$ 12.2 Amount reported as unearned premium reserves \$ 13.
-7 3.
-The net reserves for the A&H Long Duration Contracts that the Company carries on the following lines on the Liabilities, Surplus and Other Funds page: 13.1 Losses \$ 13.2 Loss Adjustment Expenses \$ 13.3 Unearned Premium \$ 13.4 Write-In (list separately, adding additional lines as needed, and identify (e.g., "Premium Deficiency Reserves", "Contract Reserves other than Premium Deficiency Reserves" or "AG 51 Reserves")) S 14. items on which the Appointed Actuary is providing ant comment (list separately, adding additional lines as add) \$ The reserves disclosed in item 11 above, should exclude cover asbestos and environmental exposures.
-Contracts Environmental Impairment Liability (post 1986), Asbest Pollution Liability, Consultant's Environmental Liability, specifically written to cover these exposures include tos Abatement, Pollution Legal Liability, Contractor's
+10. the under adjust the Li net reserves for losses and loss adjustment expenses for Company's share of voluntary and involuntary writing pools' and associations' unpaid losses and loss timent expenses that are included in reserves shown on abilities, Surplus and Other Funds page, Losses and Loss stiment Expenses lines -\$- 11.
+The net reserves for losses and loss adjustment expenses that the Company carries for the following liabilities included on the Liabilities, Surplus and Other Funds page, Losses and Loss Adjustment Expenses lines 11.1 Asbestos, as disclosed in the Notes to Financial Statements (Notes, Line 33A03D, ending net asbestos reserves for current year) Electronic Filing Col 5 \$ Environmental, as disclosed in the Notes to Financial Statements (Notes, Line 33D03D, ending net environmental reserves for current year), Electronic Filing Col 5 \$ 12.
+The total claims made extended loss and loss adjustment expense, and unearned premium reserves (Greater than or equal to Schedule P Interrogatories) Amount reported as loss and loss adjustment expense reserves \$ 13. Т The net Amount reported as unearned premium reserves reserves for the A&H Long Duration Contracts that the pany carries on the following lines on the Liabilities, us and Other Funds page: 3 13.1 Losses \$ 13.2 Loss Adjustment Expenses \$ 13.3 Unearned Premium \$ 13.4 Write-In (list separately, adding additional lines as needed, and identify (e.g., "Premium Deficiency Reserves", "Contract Reserves other than Premium Deficiency Reserves" or "AG 51 Reserves")) \$ 14.
+Other items on which the Appointed Actuary is providing relevant comment (list separately, adding additional lines as needed) \$ : a: E the reserves disclosed in item 11 above, should exclude an sbestos and environmental exposures.
+Contracts spec invironmental Impairment Liability (post 1986), Asbesto ollution Liability, Consultant's Environmental Liability, cifically written to cover these exposures include os Abatement, Pollution Legal Liability, Contractor's